antrea-io/antrea/docs/ovs-pipeline.md

           port: 53
 ```

-This CNP is applied to all Pods with the `app: server` label in all
+This ACNP is applied to all Pods with the `app: server` label in all
 Namespaces.
 For these Pods, it drops TCP traffic on port 80 from all
 Pods which have the `app: notClient` label.
 In addition to the ingress rules,
 this policy also allows egress UDP traffic on port 53 to all Pods with the
 label `app: dns`.
 Similar to K8s NetworkPolicy, Antrea will only install OVS
-flows for this CNP on Nodes for which some of the Pods are the target of the
+flows for this ACNP on Nodes for which some of the Pods are the target of the
 policy.
 Thus, we have scheduled three Pods (appServer, appDns, appNotClient)
 on the same Node and they have the following IP addresses:
 - appServer: 10.10.1.6